grafana/grafana/docs/sources/alerting/meta-monitoring/_index.md

 #### alertmanager_cluster_health_score

-This metric is a gauge showing the health score of the Alertmanager.
-Lower values are better, and zero means the Alertmanager is healthy.
+This metric is a gauge that shows the health score of the Alertmanager, with lower values indicating better health, and zero means the Alertmanager is healthy.

 #### alertmanager_cluster_peer_info